teambit/docs/docs/workspace/component-directory.md

 To learn more on tracking components in the Workspace.
 Head over to the [Tracking Components section](/workspace/tracking-components).

-## Untracking a component directory
+## Removing a component directory
-Untracking a specific Component Directory in the Workspace can be achieved by using the `bit remove` command without the `--delete-files` flag which also removes the entire directory.
+Removing a specific Component Directory in the Workspace can be achieved by using the `bit remove` command without the `--delete-files` flag which also removes the entire directory.

 ```bash
 bit remove ui/my-welcome